Round Dollar (RD) Price Down 0% Over Last Week

-Round Dollar (RD) traded flat against the US dollar during the 1 day period ending at 16:00 PM ET on October 5th.
-In the last week, Round Dollar has traded 0% lower against the US dollar.
-One Round Dollar token can now be bought for about $2.05 or 0.00006728 BTC on cryptocurrency exchanges.
+Round Dollar (RD) traded flat against the dollar during the one day period ending at 13:00 PM Eastern on October 9th.
 Round Dollar has a total market cap of $1.93 billion and approximately $5.64 worth of Round Dollar was traded on exchanges in the last 24 hours.
+One Round Dollar token can now be purchased for $2.05 or 0.00006728 BTC on popular cryptocurrency exchanges.
+Over the last seven days, Round Dollar has traded down 0% against the dollar.

 - Jeff in Space (JEFF) traded down 2.2% against the dollar and now trades at $2.75 or 0.00010076 BTC.